krakend/krakend-documentation/configuration/templates.md

 ## Template syntax
 The templates use internally the Go `text/template` package and **Sprig functions**.
 For templates loaded in the Flexible Configuration, there are additional custom functions to load external resources.

-There are two inital external documentation pages worth reading to get familiar with these, although you'll find practical information below:
+There are two initial external documentation pages worth reading to get familiar with these, although you'll find practical information below:

 - The [Go text/template documentation](https://golang.org/pkg/text/template/) sets the rules of templates.
 - [Sprig functions](http://masterminds.github.io/sprig/)